HU-Science/prevention-targeting/README.md

 ## Problem/Goal Statement
 Find the factors to develop a recommondation system based on the composite scores to determine which counties in PA are more at risk for "effects".

-## Research Interests
+## Research Topics

-Overdose: Aymone
+1. Overdose: Aymone

-Addicted babies: Ziyuan
+2. Addicted babies: Ziyuan

-Methadone: Dr. Anderson and Polly
+3. Methadone: Dr. Anderson and Polly

-Doc: Patrick
+4. Doc: Patrick

-Drug monigoring: Sagar
+5. Drug monigoring: Sagar

 ## Phase 1: Identify datasets (Week 1)